 Keep in mind that others have priorities too.
 In a school setting, everyone is in a busy world.
 To bring positive results every day, be mindful of the time of others.
 Remember, you are not alone in the teaching industry.
 You have your school principal, your co-teachers, and the whole school admin and staff.

 Be on time.
-If you take responsibility for your work, then being on time, whether in attending classes or meetings.
+If you take responsibility for your work, then be on time, whether in attending classes or meetings.
 This is a simple act of respecting others.
 Moreover, this act will help you finish your daily work as planned.

 6. Never procrastinate